-When you see a doctor, they might examine your stomach and bottom to make sure you have no lumps, arrange for a simple blood test to check for iron deficiency and anaemia, or arrange for you to have a simple test in hospital to make sure there's no serious cause of your symptoms.
+When you see a doctor, they might examine your stomach and bottom to make sure you have no lumps, arrange for a simple blood test to check for iron deficiency and anaemia, or arrange for you to have a test in hospital to make sure there's no serious cause of your symptoms.

-Other than alerting a medical professional to symptoms, bowel cancer screening can also help to detect cases sooner, with everyone aged 60-74 who is registered with a GP and lives in England sent a home test kit every two years.
+Bowel cancer screening can also help to detect cases sooner, with everyone aged 60-74 who is registered with a GP and lives in England being sent a home test kit every two years.

 Treatment for bowel cancer